Free Skiing for 5th Graders

 Stevens Pass 5th Grade Ski & Ride Free Program::

-Stevens Pass Ski Resort in Skykomish, WA (Highway 2) offers FREE Season Passes for the 2020 – 2021 Ski Season to all of Washington state’s 5th grade students to ski or ride for free.
+Stevens Pass Ski Resort in Skykomish, WA (Highway 2) has offered FREE Season Passes during previous Ski Season to all of Washington state’s 5th grade students to ski or ride for free.
 You’ll need to visit in person, or call the number listed to get your 5th grader their free pass (and make sure to check out the documentation necessary to have with you).
-They are not advertising it on their website this year, but we did contact them and confirmed that the program was available this year too.
+They are not advertising it on their website this year, but you can contact the number below for information on current seasons.

 - If you have any questions please call 206-812-4510.